top of page

 Above all, remember to make it simple for them to checkout.
 While they’re more tech-savvy than they were, they’re still not completely comfortable making online purchases.
 Simplify the checkout funnel for them by adding a Buy Now button on your product pages or by allowing customers to add items to their cart straight from the product catalog.
 Removing as many clicks as possible will significantly improve the customer experience.

-05. Amazon takes 38.7% share of eCommerce sales in the US (Marketing Charts)
+06. Amazon takes 37.6% share of eCommerce sales in the US (Statista)

-06. 63% of online shoppers start their product search on Amazon (Marketing Charts)
+07. 61% of online shoppers start their product search on Amazon (eMarketer)

 The good news is that it’s not impossible to compete with an eCommerce giant like Amazon.

 Attract Amazon customers by offering unique products.
 The eCommerce site might be popular for wholesale generic items, but it’s not the go-to place for handmade or customized products.
-Play on that in your eCommerce marketing messaging.
-Showcase the products they can’t find in Amazon’s catalog.
+Play on that in your eCommerce marketing messaging and showcase niche products that can't be found in Amazon’s catalog.

 Offering free and international shipping can also convince Amazon customers to buy from you.
 Make this obvious to your customers by using a banner on your site.
 If you ask people to spend a certain dollar amount before they qualify for free shipping, you could also encourage them to buy more products from your site—rather than heading to Amazon afterwards.